giopogg/jtdm/cran-comments.md

 ## Resubmission
 This is a resubmission.
+In this new version I have changed the syntax of the jtdm-package.R file, fixed minor bug and included a reference to the published methodological paper.

+## Previous submissions

+This is a resubmission.
 After the manual check by the CRAN's team, I:

 * Removed redundant terms in the description of the DECRIPTION file